ScriptAlchemist/jot_zettelkasten/zet/computer_science/gcp/sre/principles/chapter_7.md

 importantly, this process has stayed strong as the rate of change, the number of teams, and the number of services seem to double each year.

+As mentioned earlier, our evolution of turnup automation followed a path: